D-Day at 75: Two Flags and a Son’s Promise Kept

 The free world will forever owe a debt of gratitude to all those who, by God’s grace and their sacrifice, ensured that Eisenhower did not have to deliver that second message.

-Today, the NAZI bunkers above Normandy’s beaches remain as solemn and silent reminders of tyranny, and the region is now marked with many fitting tribute monuments to Europe’s liberators, and the vast American Cemetery, where 9,380 of our dead are interred and the names of 1,557 missing are memorialized.
-President Donald Trump and French President Emmanuel Macron will join other national leaders in observance of the 75th anniversary.
+Today, the NAZI bunkers above Normandy’s beaches remain as solemn and silent reminders of tyranny, and the region is now marked with many fitting tribute monuments to Europe’s liberators, most notably the vast American Cemetery, where 9,380 of our dead are interred and the names of 1,557 missing are memorialized.

 Two Neighborhood Flags…